toguturnipdel/liliy-pqc-mirror/USAGE.md

 Keep the terminal open to ensure the server continues running.

+## HTTP Response

+The server will return the message body received from the client as the response.

 ## Server log generation and data recording

 After the client is executed, the server will generate a CSV file containing details about the handshake duration (in µs), data received (in bytes), time taken to receive data (in µs), data sent (in bytes), and time taken to send data (in µs).
 The log will be saved in the current working directory with the filename format **YYYY-mm-dd_HH:MM:SS_log_server.csv**.